Are We Moving Towards A Common Language?

 Additionally, it is clearly visible that with technological developments and influences driven by globalisation, all cultures are beginning to converge.
 For example, the cuisine of one region or a country has traveled beyond its borders.
 People around the world share a similar virtual image of themselves on Facebook, LinkedIn or other social networking sites through which they prefer to communicate in common grounds.
 However, with a world full of egoistic countries, it would be interesting to see which language will dominate and which all would be willing to yield.
 Perhaps it was the prediction of this conflict that once led to a creation of a new language all together.

 In 1887, a language called Esperanto was developed in order to facilitate communication between people of different languages.
 This effort of constructing a new language from the scripts of various other languages has not proven to be very successful.
-One may argue that the mistake was probably in creating a language from scratch and every language has several words and expressions that may not exist in the other.
+One may argue that the mistake was probably in creating a language from scratch.

 To retain something, one has to have a strong purpose.
 History teaches us that anything that has lacked a robust motive has always failed to sustain.
 Humans, while adapting to the times they live in, have always acclimatised to better and simpler ways of dealing with things, by gradually discarding the older methods.
 Therefore, the defenders of a certain language have to come up with a reasoning that is profound, or at the least relevant to the times we are living in.
 Nostalgia simply cannot survive as a sole reason for this retention.

 Even though there is a necessity to have a common language to work effectively with one another, a universal language for humans does not appear to be a reality until several centuries to come.
 World would mostly be multi-linguistic until one of the dominant languages would slowly but certainly take over.
-But in that process, this dominant language will have to evolve and embed all the qualities of the other languages.
+But in that process, this dominant language will have to evolve and embed all the qualities of the other languages, so much so that, it may no more remain the language it once was.
 With a world well connected, this forecast seems highly likely.
 This thought might be frightening or even offensive to some at the moment, but change unwinds itself at its own pace and this would only be a reality perhaps more than a thousand years from now.
 We would no more be alive to react to it and the people living then would not relate to this debate at all; just like how we remain ignorant about Latin and Sanskrit.

-From few basic languages to a variety of them; from a variety of them to fewer modern languages; from those few modern languages, maybe to one ideal language in a distant future.
-Time, therefore, seems to spin like a wheel.
-Consequently, maybe one day, man might after all complete the Tower of Babel.
+The question therefore is not whether one should have a common language or not but to investigate the nature in which languages might merge together in a distant future.
+From few basic languages to a variety of them; from a variety of them to fewer modern languages; from those few modern languages, are we headed towards one ideal language?
+If that is to happen, consequently, one day, man might after all complete the Tower of Babel.

 Comments